pritiyadav25/pritigit/README.md

 # pritigit
-This is myfirst GITHUB repository
+This is myfirst GITHUB repository <br>
 I am new at it as a begineer